Stephen Curry has career-high 62, Warriors beat Blazers

+SAN FRANCISCO (AP) — Stephen Curry twirled an arm in the air to acknowledge a small cheering section of family members in a near-empty arena, then gleefully disappeared down a tunnel to celebrate his best scoring night yet.

-SAN FRANCISCO (AP) — Stephen Curry let it fly from way out under pressure with a minute-plus left for another perfect swish on the way to a career-high 62 points, and the Golden State Warriors beat Portland 137-122 on Sunday night to split the two-game set with the Trail Blazers.
+Curry let it fly from way out under pressure with a minute-plus left for another perfect swish on the way to a career-high 62 points, and the Golden State Warriors beat Portland 137-122 on Sunday night to split the two-game set with the Trail Blazers.

-Curry had the highest-scoring game in the NBA this season, finishing 18 for 31 and 8 of 16 on 3-pointers after beginning with a 21-point first quarter.
-He had his 10th career 30-point half to help the Warriors take a 66-54 at the break.
+Curry delivered the highest-scoring game in the NBA this season, finishing 18 for 31 and 8 of 16 on 3-pointers after beginning with a 21-point first quarter.
+He had his 10th career 30-point half to help the Warriors take a 66-54 at the break, then doubled his total exactly with his teammates telling him his count at every chance.

 One small blemish in his brilliant night: Curry had his streak of free throws snapped at a franchise-record 80 in the first.
 The run dated to March 29, 2019, vs. Memphis.

+“And then he just choked.
+It’s just incredible,” cracked coach Steve Kerr.

-Against Portland, he made a career-high 18 on 19 attempts.
+Against Portland, Curry made a career-high 18 on his most attempts yet at 19.

 Damian Lillard scored 32 points for Portland, and CJ McCollum added 28.
 McCollum shot 2 for 8 from deep after his 25 3-pointers over the initial five games left him and Curry as the only players to ever do so.